These investor types are included in the list:

 - Debt investments

-Included columns in the list of light-industrial real estate investors in Europe
+Included columns in the list of real estate investors in the Benelux Union

 - Company data (name, legal form, country of origin)

 - Contact details (address, URL, e-mail, telephone number, management)

 - Investor type (investment manager, REIT, pension fund, private equity, etc.)